 In Kansas, lawmakers are particularly harsh on underage offenders—especially when it comes to drinking and driving.
-For this reason, it is important to understand that you are subject to the state's "zero tolerance law" until you have reached the age of 21.
-This means that you could face steep penalties if you were found to be operating a vehicle with a blood-alcohol concentration (BAC) of .02% of greater.
+For this reason, it is important to understand that you are subject to the state's "zero-tolerance law" until you have reached the age of 21.
+This means that you could face steep penalties if you were found to be operating a vehicle with a blood-alcohol concentration (BAC) of .02% or greater.
 Unlike a regular DUI offense, this crime is typically charged as an infraction.
 Because of this, you could not be sentenced to time in jail.
-Instead, your driver's license would automatically be suspended for 30 days, followed by 330 days of restricting driving privileges.
+Instead, your driver's license would automatically be suspended for 30 days, followed by 330 days of restricted driving privileges.

-This is only for a first-time violation of the state's zero tolerance law, however, as subsequent offenses would result in even stricter consequences.
+This is only for a first-time violation of the state's zero-tolerance law, however, as subsequent offenses would result in even stricter consequences.
 For example, a second offense would result in a 1-year suspension of your license and the mandatory installation of an ignition interlock device for 2 years.
 Should you be convicted of a third offense, your license would be suspended for 1 year, followed by 3 years of driving with an ignition interlock device.
 For this reason, you should not hesitate to enlist the assistance of our Olathe underage DUI attorney from Garretson & Toth, LLC if you or someone you love has been accused of violating this law.
-We can offer more than 30 years of experience.
+We can offer 57 years of combined experience.

 First DUI Offense (Class B Non-Person Misdemeanor)